 Consumer vulnerability is fluid and dynamic, and consumers can move in and out of periods of vulnerability.
-A consumer's situation - for example, going through a bereavement - can make them more vulnerable at a particular time.
+A consumer's circumstances - for example, going through a bereavement - can make them more vulnerable at a given time.

 In a business context, consumer vulnerability refers to any situation in which an individual may be unable to engage fully or effectively in a market.
-As a result, they may be at particularly high risk of not getting a fair deal or the best deal for them, or - at the extreme end of the scale - being exploited by criminals.
+As a result, they may be at a particularly high risk of not getting a fair deal or being exploited by criminals.

-The COVID-19 pandemic and the costof-living crisis has made consumers potentially more vulnerable than before.
-Social isolation, money worries, increased mental health issues and different ways of shopping all contribute to this.
+The COVID-19 pandemic has made consumers potentially more vulnerable than before.
+Social isolation, increased anxiety and different ways of shopping all contribute to this.

-In addition to general consumer protection law, in certain regulated sectors - for example financial services, energy and telecoms - there are specific rules and guidance on dealing with vulnerable consumers, which businesses in those sectors need to be aware of and abide by.
+In addition to general consumer protection law, in certain regulated sectors - for example financial services, energy and telecoms - there are specific rules and guidance on dealing with vulnerable consumers that businesses in those sectors need to be aware of and abide by.